 The American Counseling Association (ACA) recommends developing a self-care program for the whole self.
 This taskforce for counselor wellness suggests that a self-care program should take on a holistic approach toward preserving and maintaining wellness.
 The holistic approach includes cognitive, emotional, physical, and spiritual wellness.

 Working Together in Education

-Teachers are under a lot of stress and pressure to meet ever changing deadlines and educational guidelines.
 Rose F. Kennedy once stated, “Neither comprehension nor learning can take place in an atmosphere of anxiety”.
 School counselors can assist teachers in helping them recognize their own professional impairments.
-Additionally, school counselors can support their educational colleagues by offering the following ten supportive methods:
+Additionally, school counselors can support their educational colleagues by offering some of these supportive methods: